West Gippsland Dung Beetle Project

 Latrobe Catchment Landcare in partnership with Maffra District Landcare are aiming to engage and involve community to increase their capacity to monitor and protect existing dung beetle populations in West Gippsland.

 There is strong interest in dung beetles amongst Landcare members in both MDLN and LCLN area.
-This project will invite landholders to participate in a 12-month citizen science dung beetle monitoring program.
-All monitoring will be undertaken by community participants, with support from Landcare Network staff and dung beetle experts as required.
+This project invited landholders to participate in a 12-month citizen science dung beetle monitoring program.
+All monitoring was to be undertaken by community participants, with support from Landcare Network staff and dung beetle experts, Dr Russ Barrow from Dung Beetle Ecosystem Service.